DeepAstronomy/ExoplanetRadio/_posts/2023-07-26-how-many-exoplanets.md

 ---

 {% include audio_player.html %}
-We live on a tiny oasis of life in a vast and silent cosmos.
+We live on a pale blue dot, a tiny oasis of life in a vast and silent cosmos.
 But are we alone?
 Are there other worlds like ours, orbiting other stars, in other parts of our galaxy?

 The answer is yes.
 There are billions of them.